Bhavana1612/generic-data-ingestion-service/README.md

 # Generic Data Ingestion Service

-A generic and extensible **FastAPI-based Data Ingestion Service** that fetches data from external REST APIs and stores the ingested data in PostgreSQL.
+A generic and extensible **FastAPI-based Data Ingestion Service** that fetches data from external REST APIs, processes the responses, and stores the ingested data in PostgreSQL.

 This project was developed as part of the **Intentwise AI-Native Software Engineer Take-Home Assignment**.

-The main objective of this project is to design a reusable ingestion pipeline that can work with different API sources without creating separate implementations for every data source.
+The main goal of this project is to build a reusable ingestion framework where adding a new API source does not require rewriting the application.

 ---